cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

 # Home Assistant integration
-If you enabled `SetOption19` in your Tasmota device to use the [Home Assistant discovery protocol](#home-assistant-discovery-protocol), Home Assistant should automatically create new entities for the BME280 metrics.
+If you enabled `SetOption19` in your Tasmota device to use the [Home Assistant discovery protocol](#home-assistant-discovery-protocol) and your device is connected to the same network as your Home Assistant, then Home Assistant should automatically detect and create new entities for the BME280 metrics from your Tasmota device.
 However, if you are using [MQTT](#MQTT),

 *Describe Discovery and MQTT broker setup and HASS configuration*